chankim-devops/my-devops-journey/README.md

-# My DevOps Journey 🚀
+# My Study Journey 🚀

 I'm a non-CS major beginner on a mission to become a **Cloud / DevOps Engineer** starting from zero.